-This course enables recent Foundation degree (FdA/FdSc) or Higher National Diploma (HND) graduates to achieve an Honours degree.
+This course enables recent Foundation Degree (FdA/FdSc) or Higher National Diploma (HND) graduates to progress on to achieve an Honours degree.
 The course has been specifically designed to enable continued study in chosen vocational areas and allows students to build on credits already achieved.

 The course focuses on management and professional issues that relate directly to the student's vocational specialism and employment.
 Students are encouraged to embrace the challenge of exploring new theoretical and practical ideas, applying them to real situations.

 The course allows students to gain the 120 credits at Honours level, comprising of four 20 credit modules and a 40 credit undergraduate dissertation on a negotiated topic.
 Foundation degree graduates of any discipline may contextualise their subject specialism within the course.